hkellaway/HNKGooglePlacesAutocomplete/README.md

 These classes form the core functionality of HNKGooglePlacesAutocomplete

 - `HNKGooglePlacesAutocompletePlaceQuery` - used to query the API for Place suggestions
-- `HNKGooglePlacesAutocompletePlace` - Place object resulting from a Query
+- `HNKGooglePlacesAutocompletePlace` - Place object returned from a Query

 ### Utilities

-- `CLPlacemark+HNKAdditions.h` - provides translation from an `HNKGooglePlacesAutocompletePlace` to a `CLPlacemark`
+- `CLPlacemark+HNKAdditions.h` - provides translation from `HNKGooglePlacesAutocompletePlace` to `CLPlacemark`

 ## Usage

 ### Setup

 Requests cannot be made without first supplying `HNKGooglePlacesAutocomplete` with your Google Places API Key (see [API Key](#api-key)).
-Once your API key is obtained, you can setup `HNKGooglePlacesAutocomplete` for use by calling `setupSharedQueryWithAPIKey` on `HNKGooglePlacesAutocompleteQuery` (typically within the `AppDelegate`):
+Once your API key is obtained, you can setup `HNKGooglePlacesAutocomplete` for use by calling `setupSharedQueryWithAPIKey:` on `HNKGooglePlacesAutocompleteQuery` (typically within the `AppDelegate`):

 #### `setupSharedQueryWithAPIKey:`